How to become a speech pathologist

-Speech Professionals and Audiologists work in the field of human hearing.
+What does a speech pathologist do?Speech Professionals and Audiologists work in the field of human hearing.
 They diagnose and help treat those with hearing defects as well as communication related problems.
 Various types of technology and strategies are employed with the goal being to help those with hearing defects achieve better overall communication outcomes.

 Duties and tasks

-- Analysing results of hearing tests
+- Analyse results of hearing tests.

-- Provide counselling and further information for those with hearing and speech issues
+- Provide counselling and further information for those with hearing and speech issues.

-- Speech Pathologist
+- Speech Pathology Australia